Skip to content

 The Webfuse Landing Page serves as a customizable entry point to a Space’s Sessions, designed to provide essential pre-session information, gather user consent, or enforce authentication and compliance requirements.
 You can leverage Webfuse Studio’s Landing Page editor to design a landing experience, or upload fully custom HTML, CSS, and JavaScript to ensure a seamless transition into the session.

-The platform offers two types of Landing Pages:
+Webfuse offers two types of Landing Pages:

-2. Custom Page – A fully customizable page where you can upload your own HTML and assets.
+2. Custom Landing Page – A fully customizable page where you can upload your own HTML and assets.

-The default Landing Page provides an easy way to create a a Landing Page with the Landing Page editor
+The default Landing Page provides an easy way to create a a Landing Page with the Landing Page editor.

-2. Click on Customize button.
+2. Click on the Customise button.

 3. Ensure Default is selected in the sidebar.